VoicuTomut/ase-fast/doc/development/addingexamples.rst

 .. _Gitlab: https://gitlab.com/ase/ase

-Please read and follow our contribution guidelines (:ref: contribute:).
+Please read and follow our contribution guidelines (:ref:`contribute`).

-You can find the source code of existing examples in the examples_ folder these are rendered to pages in the `examples section of the online docs'_ <https://ase-lib.org/examples_generated/index.html>`_.
+You can find the source code of existing examples in the :git:`examples` folder these are rendered to pages in the `examples section of the online docs'_ <https://ase-lib.org/examples_generated/index.html>`_.

 .. _examples: https://gitlab.com/ase/ase/-/tree/master/examples